Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Preliminaries and generalised probability framework

-\begin{remark} The positivity condition is strong and essentially forces $T$ to be a positive measure.
-For pairs $(T_f,\varphi)$ with $f\ge 0$ a.e.\ and $\varphi>0$, it is automatic.
-However, the technical results of this paper---weak moments, characteristic functions, additivity, the CLT, and the uniqueness theorems---depend only on the normalisation condition and the structure of the pair, not on positivity.
-Positivity is thus a modelling axiom that restricts attention to pairs with a probabilistic interpretation. \end{remark}
+\begin{remark} For pairs $(T_f,\varphi)$ with $f\ge 0$ a.e.\ and $\varphi>0$, the positivity condition is automatic and $\mu = f\varphi\,dx$.
+The technical results of this paper---weak moments, characteristic functions, additivity, the CLT, and the uniqueness theorems---depend only on the normalisation condition and the structure of the pair, not on positivity.
+Positivity is thus a modelling axiom that restricts attention to pairs with a probabilistic interpretation.
+Beyond $\varphi>0$, the only structural hypothesis is $T\in\mathcal{S}'(\R)$: no smoothness, decay, or density of $T$ is assumed. \end{remark}

 This point of view leads naturally to a generalised notion of random variable.